wiktordev/AppRTC-Kurento/readme.md

 - iOS2iOSApp in local-LAN and to remote LANs
 - iOS2AndroidApp in local-LAN and to remote LANs
 - STUN-Server Test (if clients are behind a firewall or in different networks)
-- TURN-Server Reloay Test ???
+- TURN-Server Relay Test ???

 ###Todo: